CuteTenshii/jd-now-client/README.md

 This is a Node.js client for interacting with the *Just Dance Now* game service.
 It allows you to connect to the game, authenticate, and perform various actions programmatically.

 The client spoofed here is the iOS app, which allows you to connect to the game service as if you were using the official app.

+## Contributing

+Contributions are welcome!
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details on how to get started.